publisha/publisha.github.io/_screencasts/ambientsoundinepub.md

 ### Further Details

-ibooks on Apple devices supports this ambient sound feature and we need to add a reference to the iBooks extensions in the HTML tag at the top of the pages that need this audio.
+Books on Apple devices supports this ambient sound feature and we need to add a reference to the iBooks extensions in the HTML tag at the top of the pages that need this audio.
 We also need to modify the audio tag inside the HTML markup.

 We can use InDesign to add the audio file (we can do this on the master pages), but there are some very specific issues to be aware of: